Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring which strains are circulating and where disease activity is occurring.

 As part of the Centers for Disease Control and Prevention's U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet), Alabama has recruited 84 healthcare providers to report the number of patients with ILI by age group and the total number of patients seen for the week.
 These providers are located in every public health area and almost every county.
 ILI is defined as fever that is greater than or equal to 100 degrees Fahrenheit (37.8 degrees Celsius) AND cough and/or sore throat.
 There is no requirement for a positive influenza test (in the absence of a known cause other than influenza) when determining the number of patients with ILI.

-If you are interested in becoming an ILINet participant or specimen submitter, please email the Division of Epidemiology, call 1-800-338-8374, or complete and fax the ADPH Influenza-like Illness Network (ILINet) Application.
+If you are interested in becoming an ILINet participant, please email the Division of Epidemiology, call 1-800-338-8374, or complete and fax the ADPH Influenza-like Illness Network (ILINet) Application.

 ADPH's viral surveillance depends on hospitals and healthcare providers to voluntarily submit specimens from ILI patients to the Alabama Bureau of Clinical Laboratories throughout the year for influenza detection and subtype information.
 Influenza specimen submissions from healthcare providers help answer the questions of where, when, and what influenza viruses are circulating.
 ADPH requests that hospitals submit specimens for admitted patients with ILI and all physicians submit specimens for pregnant patients with ILI, as well as recent international travelers with ILI.